rdnewman/loba/README.md

 Loba statements are intended to be terse to minimize typing.

 Loba statements are intended to be minimally invasive and atomic.
-They should not have any (much) more impact than a regular `puts` or `Rails.logger.debug` statement.
+They should not have any (much) more impact than regular `puts` or `Rails.logger.debug` statements.

 Loba statements are expected to be removed when you're done with them.
 No point in cluttering up production code.